raphael-group/hotnet2/README_HC.md

 For example, each vertex initially forms its own strongly connected component.
 Later, after the addition of `12.0`, the components with `a` and `b` merge to form one component with both `a` and `b`.
 After the eventual addition of `50.0`, the vertices `a`, `b`, `c`, `d`, `e`, `f`, and `g` form a single connected component.
 This explanation, naturally, is similar to our explanation of the tree.
 Note that there are five weights and six collections of clusters.

-For HotNet2, `V` are gene names or indices while `A` is a similarity matrix.
-Also, since we only interested in adding edges in decreasing order, specifying `increasing` is optional; both `HD` and `clustering` default to `increasing = False` when it is omitted.
-Moreover, while the edge weights in this example are unique, we also allow nonunique edge weights.
+For HotNet2, a few things are worth mentioning.
+The variables `V` are gene names or indices while `A` is a similarity matrix.
+We want `increasing = False`, which is the default when we omit it from the argument list.
+Moreover, while the edge weights in this example are unique, those in our similarity matrices very well may not be, so our implementation allows nonunique edge weights.

 Minimal working example
 -----------------------